 The breathtaking views of Costa Rica’s captivating landscapes are something that you will never grow tired of.
 The rolling green mountains of rooftops lining the scenic countryside are priceless.

-The Juan Santamaria International Airport (SJO), one of the only two international airports in Costa Rica and is a short distance away.
+The Juan Santamaria International Airport (SJO), is one of the only two international airports in Costa Rica and is a short distance away.
 Heading home to see loved ones is quick and effortless.

 6. Never a dull day when looking for some excitement